 Also of interest is that Lindenhurst has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.58% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.33% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Lindenhurst is a great place for families with children to consider.
 First of all, many other families with children live here, making Lindenhurst a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lindenhurst has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lindenhurst’s overall crime rate is lower than average for the country.

-The overall education level of Lindenhurst citizens is substantially higher than the typical US community, as 31.38% of adults in Lindenhurst have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Lindenhurst citizens is substantially higher than the typical US community, as 31.95% of adults in Lindenhurst have at least a bachelor's degree, and the average American community has 21.84%.

 Lindenhurst is a very ethnically-diverse village.
 The people who call Lindenhurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lindenhurst residents report their race to be White, followed by Black or African-American.
 Lindenhurst also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.76% of the village’s residents.
-Important ancestries of people in Lindenhurst include Italian, Irish, German, Polish, and Ukrainian.
+People of Hispanic or Latino origin account for 20.04% of the village’s residents.
+Important ancestries of people in Lindenhurst include Italian, Irish, German, Polish, and English.

-Lindenhurst also has a high percentage of its population that was born in another country: 15.14%.
+Lindenhurst also has a high percentage of its population that was born in another country: 15.82%.

 The most common language spoken in Lindenhurst is English.
 Other important languages spoken here include Spanish and Polish.